-A CI/CD pipeline is also part of GitLab, in the form of a web application with an API that stores its state in a database.
-It manages the project builds and provides a Graphical User Interface (GUI) which gives an easy to understand overview of the project development process.
-Most importantly, the CI pipeline is closely integrated with the core features of GitLab.
-The Gitlab CI pipeline is part of the SEMIoTICS testing framework with all required unit tests and integration tests.
+The CI/CD pipeline was implemented via Jenkins, which manages the project builds and provides a Graphical User Interface (GUI) which gives an easy to understand overview of the project development process.
+The CI pipeline is part of the SEMIoTICS testing framework with all required unit tests and integration tests.
 Tests are authored by the respective developers, or a separate testing team.
 Only if tests pass, the new code is committed to the source code repository.